KCaldeira/coin_bgc/CONTINUATION.md

 ## Project Overview
 This project simulates the behavior of the land-surface model under climate change using a Solow-Swan growth model of an economy.
 The model represents terrestrial carbon cycling as an economic system where carbon stocks (Cland) are the "capital" that produces carbon fluxes (GPP, NPP) through biological processes.

-## ⚠️ PROTOTYPE STATUS: Clean Version Implemented with Main Processing Workflow
+## ✅ CLEAN IMPLEMENTATION COMPLETE: Output System and PDF Books Implemented

-**The current codebase is a prototype that demonstrates the core functionality.
-A clean, more general version has been implemented in `coin_bgc.py` with improved architecture, design principles, and a complete main processing workflow.**
+**The clean version of COIN-BGC has been successfully implemented in `coin_bgc.py` with improved architecture, design principles, and a complete main processing workflow.
+The system now produces proper output files and PDF books without runtime errors, though parameter optimization results are still being refined.**

 ### Next Version Design Principles